InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 We have structured the working group such that by participating in our working group we can increase the speed and impact of your InnerSource Program Office.

-The goal is to created shared products, guidance docs, methology descriptions, etc.
+The goal is to created shared products, guidance docs, methodology descriptions, etc.
-That get peer reviewed from other InnerSource experts, and then reused by internally by yourself and by others.
+These get peer reviewed from other InnerSource experts, and then reused by internally by yourself and by others.

 This improves the quality of your work through peer review from external experts, and lets you reuse the content internally without having to maintain it or create it